RahulChugwani/JobsNearby/README.md

 # Signup and getting regular job updates functionality on Whatsapp by SahayakBot.
 # Getting job/work nearby will bring more money in small towns and can reduce workers immigration to big cities.
 # Easy for new industries in remote areas to get labours on one click and will boost MSME economy.
+#Easy for new repos and labours who are going to bein new city

 # Technology